filipesoccol/react-ipfs-components/README.md

 ### Load any IPFS content from the fastest gateway available just passing a valid path.

-The plugin itself verify for you the fastest suitable gateways from the Public Gateways list provided by Protocol Labs.
+React IPFS Components is a powerful library of React components that allows you to easily load any InterPlanetary File System (IPFS) content from the fastest gateway available.
+With this library, you no longer need to worry about configuring or setting up any gateways or passing a correct CID as a parameter.
+The plugin itself automatically verifies the fastest suitable gateways from the Public Gateways list provided by Protocol Labs.

-Once you have successfully connected to at least 3 of them, the content will show up automatically.

-This component will help to fetch media from IPFS without needing to set or configure any gateway, no need for pass correct CID as parameter.
-It grabs the data directly from the fastest responding Gateways.
-In case it failed to fetch data from the gateways multiple time, this source will be removed from the list and another one will take it's place.

-The service to fetch Images and JSON(Metadata) files work decoupling the URL/CID/Path passed ad check if is a valid IPFS link.
-In case of succeded fetch for CID and subpaths, it uses the better gateway possible to fetch content.
-In case of succeded feching from one of the best gateways it returns immediatelly.
-Otherwise it will fallback to the URL previously passed.
+Once you have successfully connected to at least three of these gateways, the content will show up automatically.
+The service to fetch images and JSON (metadata) files works by decoupling the URL/CID/Path passed and checking if it is a valid IPFS link.
+In case of a successful fetch for the CID and subpaths, it uses the best gateway possible to fetch content.
+If it successfully fetches from one of the best gateways, it returns immediately.
+Otherwise, it will fallback to the URL previously passed.

+If the component fails to fetch data from the gateways multiple times, that source will be removed from the list and another one will take its place.
+This ensures that you always get the fastest and most reliable connection possible.

 [Live Demo](https://filipesoccol.github.io/react-ipfs-components-demo/) / [Live Demo Repo](https://github.com/filipesoccol/react-ipfs-components-demo)